James Weddell

-James Weddell (24 August 1787 – 9 September 1834) was a British sailor, navigator and seal hunter who in February 1823 sailed to latitude of 74° 15′ S—a record 7.69 degrees or 532 statute miles south of the Antarctic Circle—and into a region of the Southern Ocean that later became known as the Weddell Sea.
+James Weddell (24 August 1787 – 9 September 1834) was a British sailor, navigator and seal hunter who in February 1823 sailed to latitude of 74° 15′ S, a record 7.69 degrees or 532 statute miles south of the Antarctic Circle, and into a region of the Southern Ocean that later became known as the Weddell Sea.

 Early life

-He was born in Ostend on the Belgian coast, the son of a Scottish sea captain (captains were permitted their wives at sea).
-He was apprenticed as a seaman (this normally started at age eight) and so received little education, but could at least read and write.
+He was born in Ostend on the Belgian coast, son of a Scottish sea captain (captains were permitted their wives at sea).
+He was apprenticed as a seaman (this normally started at the age of eight) and so received little education, but could in the least read and write.
 He originally worked on merchant ships on the north-east Scottish coast.

 He entered the merchant service very early in his life and was apparently bound to the master of a Newcastle collier (a coal transport vessel) for some years.
 About 1805 he shipped on board a merchantman trading to the West Indies, making several voyages there.

 In 1808 he struck his captain, which was considered a severe crime, and was handed to the Royal Navy for punishment.
 This proved a positive rather than negative step.
 He studied navigation during his imprisonment and on release joined the Royal Navy as a midshipman.
 He rose rapidly through the ranks, becoming captain.

 He was aboard in 1813 in the English Channel when she captured the "Young True Blooded Yankee", a small American privateer.
 With the end of the Napoleonic War he was laid off on half pay in February 1816, and for a while resumed merchant voyages to the West Indies.
 In 1819 he was paid off in full from the Royal Navy.